vn971/rua/README.md

 RUA is a build tool for ArchLinux, AUR.
 Its features:

-- Uses a namespace [jail](https://github.com/projectatomic/bubblewrap) to build packages:
+- Uses a security namespace [jail](https://github.com/projectatomic/bubblewrap) to build packages:
   * supports "offline" builds (network namespace)
   * builds in isolated filesystem, see [safety](#Safety) section below
   * PKGBUILD script is run under seccomp rules (e.g. the build cannot call `ptrace`)
   * filesystem is mounted with "nosuid" (e.g. the build cannot call `sudo`)
-- Show the user what they are about to install:
+- Provides detailed information:
+  * upstream diff is shown before building, or full diff if the package is new
-  * warn if SUID files are present, and show them
+  * warn if SUID files are present in the already built package, and show them
+  * see code problems in PKGBUILD via `shellcheck` (taking care of special variables)
   * show INSTALL script (if present), executable and file list preview
 - Minimize user interaction:
   * verify all PKGBUILD-s once, build without interruptions